Has anyone been through this process?

 Hi there, Where r u applying from because I did it in London at the german embassy with proof of funds in aussie dollars, 12 months travel insurance dated from the day i intended the visa to start and self addressed registered post courier bag.
 She was really good at the counter and said even though I had the money i still needed a flight to germany for the intended start day of the visa.
 So i went home booked a flight that morning and faxed it to her and i picked my visum up the next day.

 @ Joel C its cheaper to get travel insurance (and easier) than trying to get german health insurance.
-Just make sure your travel insurance covers you for "at least €30,000 and including costs for medical evacuation/repatriation" - helpful to print this out and highlight it. over 4 years agoAnswered by James via WorldNomads.com
+Just make sure your travel insurance covers you for "at least €30,000 and including costs for medical evacuation/repatriation" - helpful to print this out and highlight it. almost 5 years agoAnswered by James via WorldNomads.com

 Does anyone know how long your passport needs to be valid for post the expiration date of the visa you're applying for?
 I'd read 3 months.
 Is this true?